- What do I need to know first?

 Get free help now.

 Educate yourself.
 Many, many people are in fear of losing their homes.
 Maine provides some free help resources, but not everyone will be able to get a free lawyer.
 Here, we want to help you get started by telling you about some options and where you may be able to get further help.

 Be persistent.
 Saving your home can take a long time and be frustrating.
 But there may be an affordable solution.

 Avoid Scams.
 Many companies are promising to stop foreclosures and get loan modifications for a fee.
 Many of these companies take money and then disappear.
 Be careful and don't be scammed!

-I am having a hard time making my mortgage payments.
+I am having a hard time making my mortgage payments or I’ve fallen behind.
 What can I do?

 Contact the servicer or mortgage holder right away to see if they can offer any solutions.
 Your servicer is the company that collects your monthly mortgage payment.
 You can find their phone number on your mortgage bill.
+The servicer may be willing to work with you even if you are many months behind.
 By following the To Do List below you will be ready to answer most questions your servicer will ask.

 Start a file for records relating to your home.
 Keep it in a safe place where you will be able to find it easily.
 Keep good notes of all the contacts you make, including the dates and what you were told.
 Having good records is important.

 Focus on an affordable outcome.
 A solution that is not affordable will leave you facing trouble again in the future.

 Complete the To Do List below.
 Your loan servicer will need this information in order to help you.